Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon Vega Frontier Edition should perform just a bit faster than the Radeon RX 5700 XT overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon Vega Frontier Edition should be a small bit faster than the Radeon RX 5700 XT overall. (explain)

-Texel RateThe Radeon Vega Frontier Edition will be a lot (approximately 38%) faster with regards to anisotropic filtering than the Radeon RX 5700 XT. (explain)
+Texel RateThe Radeon Vega Frontier Edition is quite a bit (more or less 38%) faster with regards to AF than the Radeon RX 5700 XT. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon RX 5700 XT is superior to the Radeon Vega Frontier Edition, though only just barely. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 5700 XT is a better choice, but only just. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison